dianab01/RoboND-Perception-Project/README.md

 ```

 A point cloud similar to the one below was obtained.
-![alt text][image3]
+![image3]

-..* RANSAC plane segnentation was implemented, which fitted the model for the table.
+d.
+RANSAC plane segnentation was implemented, which fitted the model for the table.
 By extracting the negative of it, the objects were obtained, as in the image below:

-![alt text][image4]
+![image4]

 Since there were still some remaining points part of the table applying an additional outlier removal filter, the remaied points part of the table were removed, leaving the working point cloud as it follows:

-![alt text][image5]
+![image5]

 #### 2. Pipeline for clustering.
 The DBSCAN Algorithm, or Euclidian Clustering was used to perform the segmentention in distinct objects from the above filtered point cloud, which is based only on the spatial distance between two points in order to decide their belonging.
 As described in the section below, the cluster tolerance was set to 0.02, while the size of the cluster was between 100 and 1500 points.